muhammadn8449/sep11-freedom-project/blog/entry02.md

 ##### 12/21/25

 ### Content:
 For my Freedom Project, I’m working on a button-click game using p5.js and p5.play, where the player has 30 seconds to earn as many points as possible by clicking on a button that that increases in size every 0.7 seconds.
-I started by earning p5.play to manage the game objects and the button sprite.
+I started by learning p5.play to manage the game objects and the button sprite.
 Since I have figured out most of my conflicts like how to increase the the sprite size, the coordinates, and time, now I'm focusing on how to attract the user in my game.
 My game page looks plain with sprites, start game, and a score tracker.

 ### Time Managment:
 In order for the sprite to increase in size in less than 1 second.